 Caveats registered for this purpose will be removed immediately upon payment of the caveat lodgement and/or caveat withdrawal fees and full discharge of the outstanding land tax debt in respect of the relevant land.

-Where such a caveat appears on a title, the purchaser/ transferee or their representative, is encouraged to contact RevenueSA's Debt Management Services on (08) 8226 3116 for further information.
+Where such a caveat appears on a title, the purchaser/ transferee or their representative, is encouraged to contact RevenueSA's Debt Management Services on revenuesadms@sa.gov.au for further information.

 Advising change of ownership